Should Ontario Simplify Forest Permits and Logging Rules?

 Key Issues

-- Should companies be able to self-register to remove trees for development projects instead of getting individual permits?
+- Should businesses be able to self-register for forest permits instead of waiting for government approval?

-- Should the province transfer ownership of reserved trees to private landowners?
+- Should the Crown transfer ownership of reserved trees to private landowners?

 - Should the Forestry Workers Lien for Wages Act be repealed?

-- Should people be allowed to cut dead trees on Crown land without authorization?
+- Should personal use harvesting rules be expanded to allow cutting dead trees without authorization?

 How to Participate

-- Review the Forest Management Planning Manual and Scaling Manual to understand current forestry rules.
+- Review the Forest Management Planning Manual, Forest Information Manual, and Scaling Manual to understand current forest management rules.

-- Submit your comments through the Environmental Registry of Ontario consultation page by the deadline.
+- Submit your comments through this consultation page on the Environmental Registry of Ontario by the deadline.

 Key Documents